 Miracles and Guardian Angels

 Joy Smith’s horse Logan was the perfect candidate.
-“They have gallons of blood”, remarked Joy, “a syringe full is nothing!”
-His blood was drawn and spun down in a centrifuge; the resulting serum was used as eye drops for Bravo twice a day.
-Within a few days his eye was remarkably better.
+“They have gallons of blood,” remarked Joy, “a syringe-full is nothing!”
+His blood was drawn and spun down in a centrifuge.
+The resulting serum was used as eye drops for Bravo twice a day.
+Within a few days, his eye was remarkably better.
 A dinner party welcomed Bravo’s seventh angel.
 The guests were on their way to Reno from the Monterey Bay area.
 They wanted to visit FieldHaven and learn all about our life saving work.
-That is when the guests met Bravo.
+That was when the guests met Bravo.
 It was love at first purr.
-Within a week Bravo was adopted and being spoiled rotten by his new mom Jill C. They are happily living in Santa Cruz.
+Within a week, Bravo was adopted and being spoiled rotten by his new mom Jill C. They are happily living in Santa Cruz.

 Singer Lawrence Peter wrote “Don’t believe in miracles – depend on them.”
 At FieldHaven, we do!